vivianu2001/cpp_1/README.md

 - **Graph.cpp**: Contains the implementation of the `Graph` class.
 - **Algorithms.cpp**: Contains implementations of various graph algorithms.
 - **Demo.cpp**: Provides examples demonstrating the usage of implemented classes and algorithms.
+-**Main.cpp**: Serves as the entry point for demonstrating and testing the graph functionalities integrated in the project.

 ## Usage